isomerpages/enterprisesg-sac-old/_services/0e-proficiency-testing-providers-accreditation-services.md

    a) Management structure\\
    b) Key responsibilities of the personnel and units\\
    c) Persons in charge of PT programme(s)\\
-   d) Quality manual and standard operation procedures, among other documents
+   d) Quality manual and standard operating procedures, among other documents

 SAC will do a documentation review before the on-site assessment, which is done to determine compliance with ISO/IEC 17043.
 The facility must complete at least one PT programme for the applied scope before the assessment.
 The on-site assessment will be conducted by a lead assessor accompanied by relevant technical experts as determined by SAC.
 Assessment may take more than one day, depending on the scope and size of the facility.